MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/postgresql-connector.md

 <details>
 <summary>[Click to expand] List of supported data types.</summary><br>

-The below table summarizes the SQL data types that are supported in the PostgreSQL connector.
+The table summarizes the SQL data types that are supported in the PostgreSQL connector.
 The table also summarizes the indexing data type for the supported SQL data type.
 To learn more about Microsoft Graph connectors supported data types for indexing, refer documentation on [property resource types](/graph/api/resources/property?preserve-view=true&view=graph-rest-beta#properties).

 | Category | Source data type | Indexing data type |
 | ------------ | ------------ | ------------ |